Thermal Imaging of your Home – Can you detect heat loss?

-	- There needs to be 10 ° C difference between the internal and external temperatures.
-For this reason we recommend surveys be carried out during the winter months when the outside weather is cooler and your heating is working at full capacity – this will naturally create the required temperature difference.
+There needs to be a 10° C difference between the internal and external temperatures.
+For this reason, we recommend surveys be carried out during the winter months when the outside weather is cooler and your heating is working at full capacity – this will naturally create the required temperature difference.
 If you are looking to gain a thermal picture of a building that doesn’t have functioning central heating, you can employ temporary space heaters for a period to create the same effect.

-- Surveys take place during the evenings to make sure that the effect of the sun’s rays have had time to dissipate.
+Surveys take place during the evenings to make sure that the effect of the sun’s rays has had time to dissipate.
 Thermal images capture reflected heat and so exterior surfaces need to be free of solar radiation to avoid any interference with the finished image.